Indicator: Primary energy consumption

 The use and generation of energy is associated with a wide range of environmental impacts: The extraction of raw materials such as coal or crude oil can cause significant damage to ecosystems.
 Energy is consumed during the transportation of raw materials, and greenhouse gases and harmful air pollutants are emitted.
 Environmental pollution also occurs during the conversion and provision of energy.
 Alongside the switch to alternative and renewable energies, reducing the PEV is therefore an important component of the energy transition.

-However, the "primary energy consumption" indicator is subject to methodological distortions: When the share of renewables increases, primary energy consumption decreases, even if final energy consumption remains constant (see section "How is the indicator calculated?" at the end of the article).
-The indicator "final energy consumption" is more reliable with regard to the energy consumption of an economy.
+However, the ‘primary energy consumption’ indicator is subject to a method-related bias: When the share of renewables increases, primary energy consumption decreases, even if final energy consumption remains constant (see section "How is the indicator calculated?" at the end of the article).
+The indicator ‘final energy consumption‘ is more informative with regard to the energy consumption of an economy.

 Assessing the development

-In 2023, Germany consumed 28% less primary energy than in 1990.
+In 2023, Germany consumed approximately 29% less primary energy than in 1990.
 In 2006, consumption was still almost as high as in 1990.
 Since then, it has fallen significantly.
-On one hand, this is due to falling final energy consumption.
-Also, the switch to renewable energy sources was accompanied by a disproportionate fall in PEC.
-Russia's war against Ukraine caused an energy price crisis, which led to reduced production of energy-intensive goods in Germany.
-In 2023, this contributed to the lowest energy consumption since 1990.
+In part, this is due to falling final energy consumption.
+Also, the switch to renewable energy sources and the increase in net electricity imports was accompanied by a disproportionate decrease in PEC as a result of statistical effects.
+Apart from that, the energy crisis 2022 led to significant energy-savings and for 2023 to the lowest energy consumption since 1990.

-The Energy Efficiency Act (EnEfG) adopted in 2023 sets the target of reducing the PEV by 39% below the 2008 PEV by 2030.
-The "Projection Report 2023 for Germany" (in German, with comprehensive English summary) examined whether Germany can achieve its energy and climate targets in 2030 on the basis of scenario analyses: If all the measures planned by the governing coalition are implemented, the PEC is expected to fall by around 30% in 2030 compared to 2008 (with-measures scenario).
+The Energy Efficiency Act (EnEfG) adopted in 2023 sets the target of reducing the PEV by 39% below 2008 by 2030.
+The 'Greenhouse Gas Projections 2025' (in German only) examined whether Germany can achieve its energy and climate targets in 2030 on the basis of scenario analyses: If all the measures planned by the government are implemented, the PEC is expected to fall by around 32% by 2030 compared to 2008 (‘with measures scenario’).
 This would clearly fall short of the EnEfG target of a 39 % reduction by 2030.
 Further measures to reduce the PEC are therefore necessary in order to achieve the EnEfG targets.

 Methodology

 The total primary energy consumption is determined by the Working Group on Energy Balances (AGEB) on the basis of efficiency ratios.
 The energy carriers burnt in power stations and other combustion plants are multiplied by their calorific value.
-The efficiency ratio of electricity generated from wind, hydropower or photovoltaic is defined as 100%, while in geothermal energy it is 10% and in nuclear energy 33%.
+The efficiency ratio of electricity generated from wind, hydropower or photovoltaics is defined as 100 %, while for geothermal energy it is 10 % and for nuclear energy 33 %.
 Explanations of the calculation methods are published in the Preface to the Energy Balances (in German only).

 More detailed information: 'Primärenergieverbrauch' (in German only).